Why Do I Need a Child Care License?

 In addition to that, we have to pay for required equipment such as toys, art supplies, high chairs, bibs, cups, flatware (that gets thrown in the trash by accident weekly), mats, cots, beds, swings, playground equipment and on and on to meet licensing requirements.

 Then there is the safety equipment, plug covers, fire extinguishers, first aid kits, flashlights, thermometers for the refrigerator, smoke alarms and BATTERIES for all of this stuff.

 The expenses go on and on.
-Having a license is expensive, but it’s also worth it.
+Having a child care license is expensive, but it’s also worth it.